Chylothorax: Surgical

 Surgery is indicated if the case is post-traumatic, iatrogenic, or refractory to other treatments, in which cases surgery reduces mortality by 40%.
 One invasive surgical intervention called a thoracic duct ligation involves closing off the thoracic ducts.
 Surgical pleurodesis is another option and can be undertaken if the affected person fails to respond to conservative treatment and is not a candidate for surgical intervention.

 Another treatment option is pleuroperitoneal shunting (creating a communication channel between the pleural space and peritoneal cavity).
 Since surgery to close the leak is not reliable, talc pleurodesis is recommended; in a case study of 19 people with refractory malignant chylothorax due to lymphoma, it resulted in success for all affected individuals.
 Chemical pleurodesis is an option, since the leaking of lymphatic fluids is stopped by irritating the lungs and chest wall, resulting in a sterile inflammation.
 This causes the lung and the chest wall to fuse together, thus preventing lymphatic fluids from leaking into the pleural space.

 Prognosis

 The morbidity and mortality rates associated with chylothorax have declined as treatments have improved.
 Malignant, bilateral, and chronic chylothoraces have an inferior prognosis to other types.
 Currently, the mortality and morbidity rates are about 10% if treated surgically.
 If cases are post-operative and treated conservatively, mortality rates approach 50%.

 Complications

 Complications of chylothorax include malnutrition, immunosuppression, dehydration, and respiratory distress.
 The severity of the complications depends on how quickly the chylothorax accumulated, its size, and its chronicity.
+These complications arise because persistent loss of chyle leads to depletion of calories, essential fatty acids, fat-soluble vitamins, proteins and lymphocytes, resulting in negative energy balance, micronutrient deficiencies and impaired immune function.